-- 8.1 The Secretary of State decided not to consult on the amounts of the qualifying earnings band and earnings trigger for 2017/18.
+- 8.1 The Secretary of State decided not to consult on the amounts of the qualifying earnings band and earnings trigger for 2018/19.
 Under the Pensions Act 2008, the Secretary of State is required to review the earnings trigger and qualifying earnings band for each tax year but there is no statutory requirement to consult on the review.
 During the passage of the Pensions Act 2011, Ministers committed to publishing the analysis underpinning the review for each of the first five years of live running.
-As in previous years the analysis supporting the review for 2017/18 has been published and can be found at: https://www.gov.uk/government/publications/automatic-enrolment-review-of-the-earnings-trigger-and-qualifying-earnings-band-for-201718. - 8.2 The Secretary of State's decision on the values of the qualifying earnings band and earnings trigger for 2017/18 was based on policy principles established through previous consultations.
+As in previous years the analysis supporting the review for 2018/19 has been published3.
+This also provides links to previous outcomes of the annual threshold reviews. - 8.2 The Secretary of State's decision on the values of the qualifying earnings band and earnings trigger for 2018/19 is based on policy principles established through previous consultations4.
 These are familiar to interested stakeholders and it was decided it was appropriate not to consult in this instance.
-This mirrors the position of the 2016/17 review whereby no consultation was carried out as the Secretary of State decided not to depart from the established policy principles and the position of the previous year. - 8.3 In addition, the Government has undertaken to review automatic enrolment in 2017 and will look at the existing coverage of the policy, including the impact of the thresholds, as part of this Review.
+This mirrors the position of the 2017/18 review whereby no consultation was carried out as the Secretary of State decided not to depart from the established policy principles and the position of the previous year. - 8.3 While the government has not formally consulted on the 2018/19 review of the automatic enrolment earnings threshold, evidence gathered from stakeholders as part of the wider Automatic Enrolment Review 2017: Maintaining the Momentum5, has been used to inform the conduct of this year's statutory review.